sawermager/C/linux_sockets/1010data_project/README.md

 cd 1010data_project/
 make all

-To run using automatin test tool:
+To run using automation test tool:
 ===================================
 ./test <num_procs> <port> <TCP|UDP>
 ctrl-c to quit.